truust-io/docs.truust.io/content/payment-flows.md

 **Note about fees**:

 Remember, **fees are not mandatory on every order** and you can perform the default split without any commissions applied.
-In this case, the total payin amount will be transfered as a payout amount.
+In this case, the total payin amount will be transferred as a payout amount.

-This condition is valid to every movement listed on the [wallet payments](/payment-flows#walletpayments).
+This condition is valid for every movement listed on the [wallet payments](/payment-flows#walletpayments).

 </div>

 ### Multiple Split

-To use a multiple split payment, our system provides a set of [wallet payments](/payment-flows#walletpayments) flows that you will have to combine in order to acomplish a multiple split.
+To use multiple split payments, our system provides a set of [wallet payments](/payment-flows#walletpayments) flows that you will have to combine to accomplish multiple splits.

-Check the [use cases](/payment-flows#usecases) section in order to get more information about how multiple splits works.
+Check the [use cases](/payment-flows#usecases) section to get more information about how multiple splits work.

 ## Wallet Payments

 Using our standard order life-cycle and our available payin and payout types we offer a variety of money flows to cover almost every need.

-This kind of complex movements are **only available through our API and it requires you to follow our guidelines** to complete the desired output.
+This kind of complex movement is **only available through our API and it requires you to follow our guidelines** to complete the desired output.
 Please, read carefully the following descriptions in orders to understand the full cycle.

 ### Payin to Wallet